- Extensive feature set

 - False alarms

-The Max 360 is unusually large and heavy, housed in a black case and controlled by six top-mounted buttons.
+The Max 360 has a large footprint and with two metal antennae, it's also heavy.
+Housed in a black case, it's controlled by six top-mounted buttons.
 The four primary buttons are faux-aluminum and reflect annoying mirror images into the windshield when the sun is out.
-The upper housing is also festooned with large white graphics of the model name and other trivia, all of which similarly cast reflections into the windshield.
+The upper housing is also festooned with large white graphics, which similarly cast reflections into the windshield.

 The large GPS-style windshield mount features a release lever and angle adjustment thumbscrew.
 Installation or adjustment requires two hands but once in place, it stays put.

 Delivery of this and other visual information, however, is compromised by the display.
-The small screen is densely packed with images and tiny text, much of the data being of questionable value.
+The small screen is densely packed with images and tiny text, much of the data being of dubious value.

 For most drivers, the same information is available through occasional glances at the speedometer and speed limit signs.
-Devoting one third of an already small display to the duplicate information suggests an unfortunate triumph of marketing over utility.
+Devoting one third of an already cramped display to duplicate information suggests an unfortunate triumph of marketing over utility.

 The problem is compounded by the display's OLED technology.
 Although colorful and able to display graphics, the low-contrast OLED unfortunately lacks the visual punch of an LED.
 As a consequence, except on cloudy days the display generally remains unreadable, washed out by the sun.
-Donning sunglasses is guaranteed to make it disappear.
+We've noted the same tendency on many competing models with OLED displays.

-The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the audio for information.
-Although claimed to be targeting enthusiasts, the dim display makes the Max 360 better suited to drivers favoring set-and-forget operation and minimal interaction.
-Learn more about OLED displays.
+The Max 360's LED directional arrows remain distinct in sunlight, but for everything else you'd better get used to depending on the voice alerts for information.
+The display makes the Max 360 best suited to drivers who prefer set-and-forget operation and minimal interaction with a detector.

 We found the directional arrows to be generally accurate; passing a radar signal usually resulted in the rear arrow lighting up as the rear antenna spotted it.
 In comparison to the other detector with a rear antenna, the Valentine One, we found that the Escort is more accurate in its reporting.
 Particularly in town, a single radar signal is generally reported as one threat.
 In contrast, the V1 not infrequently shrieks alerts of up to nine simultaneous threats, all generated by the same radar source.

 Like its GPS-enabled siblings, the Max 360 automatically locked out most nuisance signals—automatic door openers in particular—after passing them on multiple occasions.
-However, it showed a tendency to incorrectly interpret K-band signals as Ka-band and on those occasions, it refused to lock out the offending signal.
+Only Escorts automate this task; to avoid patent infringement, competiting models require the user to press a button to lock out a signal.

 Tested at our Hill/Curve site, the Escort Max 360 exhibited above-average range on X band.
 And it led the pack in K-band range, trouncing even the hotrod Redline by a remarkable 23 percent

-But performance on Ka band, the overwhelming favorite of state highway patrols, was disappointing.
-Although it only narrowly trailed three other Escorts tested, the S55, X70 and Passport, it had 24 percent less range than the Redline.
-In view of its $649 tariff, we'd have expected more of an edge, particularly over the X70, which cost less than half as much.
+Performance on Ka band, the overwhelming favorite of state highway patrols, was somewhat less impressive.
+Although it only narrowly trailed three other Escorts tested at the time, the S55, X70 and Passport, it had 24 percent less range than the Redline.
+In view of its $499 tariff, we'd have expected more of an edge.

-We also found that its stellar K-band sensitivity worked against the Max 360.
+We also found that its stellar K-band sensitivity can work against the Max 360.
 For example, on a 1,280-mile freeway slog from Texas to Arizona we logged 72 K-band alerts.
 Seven were from the radar on roadside highway department message trailers; the other 65 were false alarms.

 It was similarly confused on Ka band.
 Of 16 alerts logged, only six were police radar.
 We also noticed that when linked to Escort Live, the Max 360 alerted to none of the 23 "Live Ka" radar threats being reported by the app.
 It similarly declined to alert to dozens of nearby Escort Live-reported X- and K-band radar threats, many of them announced only moments earlier.